Abadila-LTF/Nexteer/README.md

 # Nexteer
+The Purpose:
-this web application is created to make the communication easy between the logistic team and the production team in the nexteer company.
+   This web application is created to make the communication easy between the logistic team and the production team in the nexteer company.
+Technologies used :
+  - Python-Flask (Backend)
-/h1 Technologies used : Python-Flask(Backend) , Html CSS Js (Frontend) , Mysql
+  - Html CSS Js (Frontend)
+  - Mysql